1. MISSION STATEMENT: “To identify talented young South Africans predominantly from families of

 The principles on which these are based are:

 Non-discrimination and equality.

 The right to a fair and unbiased hearing or investigation.

-The Educational, Coaching and Life Skills programs are designed to develop a well-rounded, yet competitive individual who will, during his or her time on the program, be encouraged to play competitive golf and also participate positively within his or her community.
+The Educational, Coaching and Life Skills programs are designed to develop a well-rounded, yet competitive individual who will, during his or her time on the program, be encouraged to play competitive golf, qualify him/herself and participate positively within his or her community.